-In September, Liz Krieg of Maple Flower Farm in Bethel, Vermont, hosted a Dahlia Workshop for the Museum of Fine Arts Boston's floral designers, treating ten museum associates to an interactive discussion about flower farming and dahlia culture.
+Last September, Liz Krieg of Maple Flower Farm in Bethel, Vermont, hosted a Dahlia Workshop for the Museum of Fine Arts Boston's floral designers, treating 10 museum associates to an interactive discussion about flower farming and dahlia culture.
 She led the students on a walking tour of her fields and greenhouses and served a home-cooked meal.

 After lunch, the attendees were invited to design with just-picked and wild-foraged ingredients from Maple Flower Farm.
 "Many took their shears out into our fields and wood's edge to forage for themselves," Liz adds.
-"After a four-hour visit with us, they all left happily well-fed with pretty cachepot floral arrangements."
+"After a 4-hour visit with us they all left, happily well-fed, with pretty cachepot floral arrangements."

 Adding workshops to the farm's offerings was an intentional decision, she explains.
-"We built a venue/workshop space this year specifically for educational and food-related events.
+"We built a venue/workshop space last year specifically for educational and food-related events.
 We enjoy entertaining, and I personally have loved educating and lecturing about numerous horticultural topics over the years.
-We think there is a massive population of people who would be eager to be part of a farm workshop experience, especially if it includes hands-on learning, 'take-homes,' and, most important — good food!"
+We think there is a massive population of people who would be eager to be part of a farm workshop experience, especially if it includes hands-on learning, 'take-homes,' and — most important — good food!"